 ‘Information’ is data, commands, and other information.

-‘VC’ is communications from and to in-vehicles systems and from and to mobile communications devices connected to in-vehicle systems.
+‘VC’ is communications from and to in-vehicle systems and from and to mobile communications devices connected to in-vehicle systems.
 Communications by mobile communications devices that are not connected to in-vehicle systems are not included in VC, even if the vehicle serves as the device’s connection to a cellular network (e.g., by an in-vehicle Wi-Fi hotspot).

 ‘Vehicle’ refers to vehicles of categories M (passenger vehicles), N (goods vehicles), and T (agricultural and forestry tractors) within WP.29 regulations.